diogogpinto/filament-themes-full-guide/README.md

 }
 ```

-Additionally, in the case of `Curator`, the plugin author requires you to import some CSS files in your `theme.css`.
-This can be done, by editing the file `resources/css/filament/cms/theme.css` and making it look like below:
+Additionally, in the case of the `Curator` plugin, the author requires you to import some CSS files in your `theme.css`.
+This can be done, by editing the file `resources/css/filament/admin/theme.css` and making it look like below:

 ```css
 @import '/vendor/filament/filament/resources/css/theme.css';